Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 • Filed to support a request for constructive service, such as service by publication, in family court.

-• When It Is Used: When a party in a family law matter cannot be located despite documented and diligent efforts.
+• When It Is Used in Florida: When a party in a Florida family law matter cannot be located despite documented and diligent efforts.

 In-Page PDF Viewer